The Future of Magazines

 International Data

 There is another angle on circulation data, and it’s provided by Ulrich’s.
-By this company’s description, “Ulrich’s is the authoritative source of bibliographic and publisher information on more than 300,00 periodicals of all types – academic and scholarly journals, Open Access publications, peer-reviewed titles, popular magazines, newspapers, newsletters and more from around the world.
-It covers all subjects, and includes publications that are published regularly or irregularly and that are circulated free of charge or by paid subscription.”
+By this company’s description, “Ulrich’s is the authoritative source of bibliographic and publisher information on more than 300,00 periodicals of all types.”
 The Web site is now more comprehensive than the print edition.

-The University of Texas Libraries informs that “in the 36th edition of Ulrich’s Directory of Periodicals, 9,586 titles had ceased or suspended.”
+The Publishing Statistics page at the University of Texas Libraries informs that “in the 36th edition of Ulrich’s Directory of Periodicals, 9,586 titles had ceased or suspended.”
 That represents some 5% of the “regularly and irregularly issued serials” classified by Ulrich’s.
 Can we state that periodical publishing is in a constant state of churn?

 Magazines in Canada

-The magazine industry in Canada continues to grow at a healthy clip, having reached 1,282 titles by 2008, 41% more titles than in 1999.
+The magazine industry in Canada continues to grow at a healthy clip.
+According to Magazines Canada, “In 1960, there were 660 titles published in Canada.
+This number rose to 1,500 in the mid-1990s to over 2,300 titles today”.
 (I’ve not found comparable U.S. growth data…I’ve got an inquiry into Mr. Magazine.)

 Source: Magazines Canada